MattWellie/LaTex_LRG/README.md

 ##Planned updates

-The program currently ignores input files with multiple transcripts, this shuold be handled appropriately
+- The program currently ignores input files with multiple transcripts, this should be handled appropriately

+- The program has been broken up into several different components;
+    - XML_gui.py to show the user interface
+    - LRG/GBK_Parser.py to read the input file into a dictionary
-- Breaking up the program into more separate components?
+    - reader.py to read the dictionary into an output format
+    - latex_writer.py to write the reader output into an output file and call a pdflatex command to typeset the file

 ##Issue Tracker
-- stumbles on exons numbered with letters (e.g. 14a)
-    - Due to a failed sorting mechanism, otherwise works
+- stumbles on exons numbered with letters (e.g. 14a) due to a failed sorting mechanism, otherwise works
         - A workaround is in place for this, which checks to see if a genbank exon has a number, if not a serial number is created.
 As things stand this will wrongly label genes with skipped exon numbers, or multiple exons of the same number (14a, 14b... though this is most likely to occur on parallel transcripts).
 A similar or better workaround could be put into the LRG variant

-- base numbering before the CDS currently counts through 0:
-    - the base immediately before the first base of the CDS is 0 rather than -1.
-Find a way of ignoring 0

 - Requires a statement to check if the first base of the first exon is 1 (no 5' UTR) in which case a warning should be printed, and a preceeding intronic sequence should not be grabbed (will read from the end of the sequence due to negative reference (BRCA1 as an example)